matthew16550/nikola-plugins/v8/plantuml/README.md

 - The file name in PlantUML error messages is always `string` rather than the actual problem file.
   PlantUML does this when input is piped via stdin, which as a compromise for simplicity we always do.

+- `nikola auto` with `PLANTUML_RUNNER='jpype'` will launch a new JVM for each rebuild.
+Ideally we would reuse a single long-running JVM.
+More thought is needed around this, perhaps using PlantUMLs "server" mode.